Northern Dynasty Minerals Ltd. (NAK) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Northern Dynasty Minerals Ltd. (NAK) is $0.80, The public float for NAK is 518.51M and currently, short sellers hold a 2.12% of that float.
-On April 06, 2023, NAK’s average trading volume was 1.12M shares.
+The average price predicted by analysts for NAK is $0.80, The public float for NAK is 518.51M and currently, short sellers hold a 1.84% ratio of that float.
+The average trading volume of NAK on April 11, 2023 was 1.10M shares.

 NAK’s Market Performance

-NAK stock saw an increase of 1.20% in the past week, with a monthly gain of 15.51% and a quarterly increase of 8.41%.
-The volatility ratio for the week is 5.13%, and the volatility levels for the last 30 days are 4.70% for Northern Dynasty Minerals Ltd. (NAK).
-The simple moving average for the last 20 days is 8.45% for NAK stock, with a simple moving average of -3.16% for the last 200 days.
+The stock of Northern Dynasty Minerals Ltd. (NAK) has seen a 9.17% increase in the past week, with a 23.99% rise in the past month, and a 5.22% gain in the past quarter.
+The volatility ratio for the week is 4.21%, and the volatility levels for the past 30 days are at 4.88% for NAK.
+The simple moving average for the last 20 days is 13.46% for NAK stock, with a simple moving average of 3.71% for the last 200 days.

 Analysts’ Opinion of NAK